tjelvar-olsson/biologists-guide-to-computing/source/data-visualisation.rst

 -------------------------

-Although this book is not about statistics it is worth mentioning that R is a superb tool for statistics.
+Although this book is not about statistics it is worth mentioning that R is a superb tool for doing statistics.
 It has many built in functions for statisitcal computing.
 For example to calculate the median ``Sepal.Length`` for the ``iris`` data one can use the built in ``median()`` function.